Results - School Data

 Level 2 BTEC in Money and Finance Skills (studied in Y9 and Y10)

-and then 4 option subjects of your choice (this can include Geography, History, French or Spanish)
+4 option subjects of your choice (this can include Geography, History, French or Spanish)

 All students continue to study Wellness and Spirituality in our half year group round table seminar format so that we continue to promote and encourage peer led discussion and debate during these crucial developmental years.